theupdateframework/taps/tap13.md

 offline keys before delegating to a developer’s key.
 [TAP 8](tap8.md) also provides support for cases where the key needs to be rotated or changed and the key is still accessible to the developer.

+## Interaction with TAP 4

+If a client is using TAP 4 to provide mapping metadata to multiple repositories, the TAP 13 targets mapping metadata will be applied to all repositories.
+This means that the targets metadata listed in the targets mapping metadata must be present on all repositories listed in TAP 4.

 # Security Analysis